 Business Design Centre (BDC) regards the health and safety of clients, staff and partners of paramount importance.
-As we begin to welcome you back to the BDC, we would like to advise you of the measures that are now in place to ensure the safety and comfort of all those onsite.
+We would like to advise you of the measures that are in place to ensure the safety and comfort of all those onsite.

 Before You Travel

 It’s vital that we all follow the measures outlined in order to ensure the safety of ourselves and those around us.
 We ask you to therefore follow the Government advice in relation symptoms and isolation and do not come to the BDC if you feel at all unwell.

 Do not leave home if you or someone you live with has any of the following symptoms:

 a high temperature

 a new, continuous cough

 a loss of, or change to, your sense of smell or taste